gondwanasoft/wff-aod/README.md

 ## Android Studio Integration

+If you use Android Studio for your project, you can optionally configure Android Studio to run the script.
+To do so:

-In Android Studio, click the `Run/Debug Configurations` drop-down and select `Edit Configurations...`.
+* In Android Studio, click the `Run/Debug Configurations` drop-down and select `Edit Configurations...`.

-Click the `Add New Configuration` button and select `Shell Script`.
+* Click the `Add New Configuration` button and select `Shell Script`.

-Configure the script like this (but adapted to your folder locations):
+* Configure the script like this (but adapted to your folder locations):

 ![Script configuration](studio-config.png)